jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 Bangkok | 0.313436248643 | 5
 Hong Kong | 0.327022542843 | 6

-However, what we're interested in is a set of n cities, not the best city to put a research center.
+However, what we're interested in is a set of n cities that together are the best places to put research centers, not a single best city.
 As our constraints, we only care about sets of size greater or equal to one and less than or equal to six as we don't have enough pieces to have more than six research centers and we are given a mandatory free one in Atlanta.

 How can we compare two proposed placements?
 The most intuitive measure for me is the average distance from each city in the world to the nearest